rizkidoank/personal_site/content/posts/2025-09-23-building-another-homelab.md

 For the first iteration, unfortunately only 1 GPU server paired temporarily with my deskmini.
 Here is the overview architecture:
 ![GPU Homelab Architecture v0.1.0](/img/2025-09-23-homelab-diagram.png)

 This fairly simple architecture.
-The ISP router is on different room with my room, so I need a wireless router to connect to it, then the homelab will using this router as the gateway.
+The ISP router is on different room with my room, so I need a wireless router to connect to it, then the homelab will use this router as the gateway.
 I planned to add some other nodes in near future, so I also add 8 ports 1Gbit unmanaged switch which connected to GL-INET B1300 router.
 The servers are connected through the switch.
 With both of the servers installed with Proxmox VE 9.0, then I create a cluster.

 ![Proxmox Node Summary](/img/2025-09-24-proxmox-node-summary.png)